 - Password: This is the password for the read-only user on your database.

-When you've filled the fields in, go ahead and press the blue Submit button.
+When you've filled the fields in, click the blue "Connect" button.